lbelayneh/Final-Year-Project/README.md

   (2) After finishing (1), run the Digital_Communication_App.exe found on the uploaded files in Git Hub or on the link below.
       https://drive.google.com/file/d/1rpe194Zf6PaRgHVKpLSiEY2XauYY0QlV/view?usp=sharing

+If you use FeelDigi in your research, we would appreciate your online citation in any publications to which it has contributed and inclusion of your works to software.